RajatJain4061/RKUserResizableView/README.md

 RKUserResizableView is a user-resizable, user-repositionable UIView subclass built for iOS (Swift 3).

 RKUserResizableView is a user-resizable, user-repositionable UIView subclass.
 It is modeled after the resizable image view from the Pages iOS app.
 Any UIView can be provided as the content view for the RKUserResizableView.
-As the view is respositioned and resized, setFrame: will be called on the content view accordingly.

 Screenshot
 ----